Haileamlak1/Haileamlak1/README.md

 👋 Hi, I’m Haileamlak!
 Welcome to my GitHub profile!
-I'm a passionate Cybersecurity Enthusiast, Ethical Hacker, Developer with a deep interest in building, breaking, and securing systems.
+I’m a Cybersecurity Enthusiast, Ethical Hacker, and Developer with a strong passion for building, breaking, and securing systems.
+My journey in cybersecurity is fueled by curiosity and a drive to create safe and robust digital environments.

 🚀 About Me

-🌟 Focused on: Pen Testing and Ethical Hacking
+🌟 Focus Areas: Penetration Testing and Ethical Hacking

-💻 Currently working on: Penetration Testing, CTF challenges 🔧 Skills & Tools
+💻 Currently Working On: Penetration Testing, CTF challenges, and security research

+🎯 Goal: To enhance my skills in ethical hacking and contribute to the cybersecurity community

+🔧 Skills & Tools

 Programming Languages: Python, JavaScript, Bash

+Technologies: Web security, reverse engineering, vulnerability assessment

 📫 Get in Touch!
-🌐 haileamlaksahle.netlify.app
+🌐 Portfolio
-📧 haileamlaksahle@gmail.com
+📧 Email
-💼 inkedin.com/in/haileamlak-sahle-80986b269/
+💼 LinkedIn

 ⚡ Fun Fact:
-When I'm not debugging, you'll probably find me solving CTFs, tinkering with scripts😊
+When I’m not debugging or breaking systems, you can find me solving CTF challenges, experimenting with scripts, or learning new techniques to stay ahead in the world of cybersecurity. 😊